 - 7.3.1.
-Dean's Honor Roll.
-A Dean's Honor Roll for J.D. students, based on semester gradepoint average, will be published each semester.
-To be eligible for the Dean's Honor Roll: - 7.3.1.1. a student must carry a full semester course schedule (minimum 14 semester hours).

-- 7.3.1.2. a student must achieve a semester GPA of at least 3.600. - 7.3.1.3. a student must enroll in at least 10 semester hours of graded Law School courses. - 7.3.2.
+Honor Roll.
+An Honor Roll, based on semester grade point average, will be published each semester.
+To be eligible for the Honor Roll: - 7.3.1.1. a student must carry a full semester course schedule (minimum 14 semester hours). - 7.3.1.2. a student must achieve a semester GPA of at least 3.600 in graded Law School courses open to J.D. candidates. - 7.3.1.3. a student must enroll in at least 10 semester hours of graded Law School courses open to J.D. candidates. - 7.3.2.
 Graduation Honors.
-Graduation honors for J.D. candidates are based on grade-point average, which is computed by including all courses taken in the Law School. - 7.3.2.1.
+Graduation honors for J.D. and LL.M. candidates are based on grade-point average, which is computed by including all courses taken in the Law School. - 7.3.2.1.
 Cum laude: cumulative GPA of at least 3.400. - 7.3.2.2.
 Magna cum laude: cumulative GPA of at least 3.600. - 7.3.2.3.
 Summa cum laude: cumulative GPA of at least 3.800. - 7.3.3.
 For determining eligibility for graduation and also graduation honors in the case of students dismissed and readmitted, the grade-point average will be figured only on the basis of courses taken following readmission and those earlier courses for which degree credit is given. - 7.3.4.
 Dean's Circle Fellows.
-The dean may designate ten percent of the students in each class who have the highest cumulative grade point averages as Dean's Circle Fellows.
+The dean may designate ten percent of the J.D. candidates in each class who have the highest cumulative grade point averages among J.D. candidates as Dean's Circle Fellows.
 The designation shall be made at the conclusion of the first and second years of studies.
 To be eligible for designation as a Dean's Circle Fellow a student must enroll in a minimum of 14 credit hours all semesters, including at least 20 credit hours of graded Law School courses during the academic year.
-The grade point average shall be calculated according to Section 7.2.1.1.
+The grade point average shall be calculated according to Section 7.2.1.1. - 7.3.5.
+Faculty Award for Excellence.
+An instructor may recognize the most outstanding student performance in a class with a "Faculty Award for Excellence."
+The award is given at the discretion of the instructor, is not required to be awarded for every class, and except in extraordinary circumstances will be granted to only one student in the class.